MichaelHeaton/homelab-infra/docs/02-Workstation-Setup.md

 ## Overview

-This chapter covers installing the core tools needed to build the lab: Git, GitHub CLI, Docker, Terraform, and Ansible.
+This chapter covers installing the core tools needed to build the lab: Git, GitHub CLI, Wrangler (Cloudflare CLI), Docker, Terraform, and Ansible.

 ## Outcomes

 - Install and configure Git and GitHub CLI
+- Install Wrangler and validate Cloudflare login
 - Install Docker Desktop and verify installation
 - Install Terraform and validate setup
 - (Optional) Install Ansible and validate setup on supported platforms